JohnSloan8/abair/README.md

 <img src="./public/file-folder-structure.png" title="file folder structure">

-TBD: more information about the file/folder structure will be added soon.

 #### PWA

 Out of the box, it's a `Progressive Web Application`.
 It can be installed on mobile and desktop devices 🙂, it can work offline, and many more.
 Check more about PWAs [here](https://web.dev/progressive-web-apps/)